fachwerk-dev/lib/docs/get-started/node.md

 # Node

-Fachwerk utility functions are also available in NodeJS, both as CommonJS and ESM packages.
+Fachwerk utility functions are also available in NodeJS, both CommonJS and ESM packages.

 ### Installation